 Fruit Pie: Exhibit two-crust fruit pie, using recipes from the project manual (crust- pages 97-100, pie-pages 105-107).
 Display in an 8"or 9" disposable pie pan, placed in a large, clear, self-sealing plastic bag or covered in clear plastic wrap.
-Include a menu for one day that includes the food item exhibited.

 Other Pie: Exhibit pie of your choice.
 Be creative: try different crusts and fillings.
 Use new flavors and combinations of fruits and nuts.
 No cream, custard, or meringue pies that require refrigeration.
 Use an 8" or 9" disposable pie pan, placed in a large, clear, self-sealing plastic bag or covered in clear plastic wrap.
-Include the recipe and a menu for one day that includes the food item exhibited.
+Include the recipe.